maxwellabgit/Databasics-DfOps/README.md

     t = time.time() - start
     print('while loop solution run time: ' + str(t))

 While loop run time is .677 seconds with 50000 rows.
-Scaling is not an option.

 ![while loop run time...](https://github.com/maxwellabgit/Databasics-VectorizedOps/blob/main/github112.png)

-A while loop iteratively applies the inner operations one item at a time, meaning as the database size increases the processing time will increase linearly O(N).
-If we need to increase the complexity of our operations this method will fail quickly.
+A while loop iteratively applies the inner operations, meaning as the database size increases the processing time will increase linearly O(N).
+If we need to increase the complexity of our operations this method will fail quickly because processing happens one item at a time.

 ### Explore Other Methods and Iteratively Improve